ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Musk unleashes his anger on MAGA Republicans and vows "war."</blockquote>

 <h3>4.
-Did LEGO Just Copy Its Own Copycat? - <a href="https://medium.com/bricksnbrackets/did-lego-just-copy-its-own-copycat-a0e693a3f43b" target="_blank" rel="noopener noreferrer">link</a></h3>
+No, AI Will Not Make Your Job Fun Again - <a href="https://medium.com/entrepreneur-s-handbook/no-ai-will-not-make-your-job-fun-again-ae4a6355e8e9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bricks n’ Brackets`**
+✍️ **posted by `Entrepreneurship Handbook`**

-<blockquote>I hate to say it, but LEGO might be getting inspiration from the very companies that started out as LEGO copycats.
-And it’s more than just…</blockquote>
+<blockquote>The tech industry has been selling us this story for decades, and AI is no different</blockquote>

 <h3>5.
-I just tried OpenAI’s updated o1 model.
-This technology will BREAK Wall Street - <a href="https://medium.com/datadriveninvestor/i-just-tried-openais-updated-o1-model-this-technology-will-break-wall-street-5f99bcdac976" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Spent a Week Building the Foundation for Cloud-Agnostic ML Pipelines — Here’s Everything You… - <a href="https://medium.com/ai-advances/i-spent-a-week-building-the-foundation-for-cloud-agnostic-ml-pipelines-heres-everything-you-f147bfb75ad0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DataDrivenInvestor`**
+✍️ **posted by `AI Advances`**

-<blockquote>All of my articles are 100% free to read!
-Non-members can read for free by checking out this link.</blockquote>
+<blockquote>A Hands-On Guide with Kubernetes, Apache Beam, Spark/Flink, and MinIO — From Local Setup to Multi-Cloud Scalability</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>